DeVaughn Nixon

 DeVaughn Walter Nixon (born July 8, 1983) is an American actor.
 He is known for his roles in The Bodyguard, Terminator 2: Judgment Day, and Sugar Hill, and television series such as Winning Time: The Rise of the Lakers Dynasty, Mackenzie Falls, and Marvel's Runaways.

 Early life and education

-Nixon was born in Los Angeles in 1983, where he also lived his childhood.
+Nixon was born in Los Angeles in 1983, where he also lived throughout his childhood.
 He is the son of former basketball player Norm Nixon, whom he portrayed in the HBO series Winning Time: The Rise of the Lakers Dynasty.
 His stepmother is actress/producer/director/dancer Debbie Allen and half siblings include dancer Vivian Nixon, and basketball player Norman Ellard Nixon Jr. He is married to Lara Nixon.
 When he was a child, he voiced one of the characters in the animated film Bebe's Kids.
 Later, he had a role in the film The Bodyguard (playing the son of pop icon Whitney Houston), along with other roles in other films and TV series.
 However, he temporarily left his film career to devote himself to his studies.
 He graduated in television production and business finance from Loyola Marymount University.